 - Whether the complaint is admissible

 - The proper course of action to follow

 According to our internationally renowned Safe Sport attorney, a complaint may be followed by an investigation that looks into the potential maltreatment alleged in the complaint by individual participants of a Program Signatory or a Sport Environment Assessment that could look into broader and more systemic maltreatment issues either within a single sport or broader Canadian sporting infrastructure.

 What Are the Potential Sanctions?

-Sanctions imposed by Canada's Safe Sport program must be proportionate and reasonable relative to the maltreatment that occured.
-OSIC will consider factors such as whether there is a power imbalance in the relationship, if there is a history of past infractions, the ages of the persons involved, the potential for an ongoing safety threat, and the impact on the broader sporting community.
+Sanctions imposed by Canada's Safe Sport program must be proportionate and reasonable relative to the maltreatment that occurred.
+OSIC will consider factors such as whether there is a power imbalance in the relationship if there is a history of past infractions, the ages of the persons involved, the potential for an ongoing safety threat, and the impact on the broader sporting community.